alphagov/notifications-python-client/DOCUMENTATION.md

 ##### Turn on email address check

+To use this feature before 29 March 2023 you will need version X.X.X of the Python client library, or a more recent version.

-To ask recipients to confirm their email address, set the `verify_email_before_download` flag to `true`.
+To make the recipient confirm their email address before downloading the file, set the `verify_email_before_download` flag to `True`.

-You will not need to do this after 29 March 2023.
+You will not need to do this after 29 March.

 ```python
 from notifications_python_client import prepare_upload